tomusborne/generateblocks/readme.txt

 * Fix: Headline link hover color in editor
 * Fix: Outer container width in editor
 * Fix: Error in FSE when adding a Container to the front page
+* Fix: Color picker autocomplete when typing in color
+* Fix: Inherit box-sizing on gb-inside-container in editor
 * Tweak: Full code refactor in the editor
 * Tweak: Move button URL options to toolbar
 * Tweak: Switch all blocks to apiVersion 2